-A cash advance on a credit card is a really bad idea as the interest applies immediately and can range up to 29.49% on some cards (Latitude, formerly GE Money – Go MasterCard).
+A cash advance on a credit card is a really bad idea as the interest applies immediately and can range up to 29.49% on some cards, such as the Latitude Go MasterCard (formerly GE Money Go MasterCard).

-For example, the ANZ low rate card charges 21.74% interest on cash advances.
+The ANZ low-rate card charges 21.74% interest on cash advances.

 Note that some credit cards, like the CBA Essentials and Westpac Lite credit cards, don't offer cash advances.

 Your low-interest card can really lose its sparkle if you get hit with high annual fees.
 Fees can range from $0 to $108 for the cards in our list, so be sure to check before you apply for a new card.